Incredible before-and-after imagery shows impact of the California drought in one year - News Break

 Incredible before-and-after imagery shows impact of the California drought in one year

-(CNN) — Remarkable satellite images captured a year apart illustrate the severity of the California drought.
+(CNN) -- Remarkable satellite images captured a year apart illustrate the severity of the California drought.
 Between June 2020 and June 2021, Angeles National Forest went from green and lush to brown and parched.
-The water in three reservoirs — San Gabriel, Morris and Cogswell — has declined significantly.
-All of the reservoirs are outlined in brown in the 2021 shot, denoting how much the water level has dropped.whdh.com
+The water in three reservoirs -- San Gabriel, Morris and Cogswell -- has declined significantly.
+All of the reservoirs are outlined in brown in the 2021 shot, denoting how much the water level has dropped.www.fox5vegas.com